GMOD/Apollo/docs/Configure.md

     ]
 ```

-You can see that the search options are extensible via the config, but that Blat is specified by default.
-If your blat
+When you setup your organism in the web interface, you can then enter the location of the sequence search database for BLAT.

-installation binaries reside elsewhere, edit the search_exe location to point to the blat EXE.
+Note: If the BLAT binaries reside elsewhere on your system, edit the search_exe location in the config to point to your BLAT executable.

 ### Data adapters

-Data adapters are currently configured as follows
+Data adapters for Web Apollo provide the methods for exporting annotation data from the application.
+By default, GFF3 and FASTA adapters are supplied.
+They are configured to query your IOService URL e.g. http://localhost:8080/apollo/IOService with the customizable query

 ```
     data_adapters = [[